GeorgeFotopoulos/co2-tech-challenge/README.md

 #### Returned data remark

-Api returns data in requested time frame, with resolution from 1 to 10 seconds (depends on user).
+Measurements API returns data in requested time frame, with resolution from 1 to 10 seconds (depends on user).

-Api has data up to the now.
+Measurements API has data up to the now.

-For an example: You requested data from timestamp 10 to timestamp 30, for user which has 3s resolution data you should get values for following timestamps, 12, 15, 18, 21, ...
+For example: You requested data from timestamp 10 to timestamp 30, for user which has 3s resolution data you should get values for following timestamps, 12, 15, 18, 21, ...
 30.

-### Emissions Api
+### Emissions API

-We encourage you to get api details from swagger/open api specifications of this Api
+We encourage you to get API details from Swagger/open API specifications of this API.

 #### Returned data remark

-Api returns data in requested time frame, with 15 minutes resolution.
+API returns data in requested time frame, with 15 minutes resolution.

-Api has data slightly ahead (1 day) to the current time.
+API has data slightly ahead (until the end of the day) of the current time.

-### Calculator Api
+### Calculator API

 We expect you to expose an endpoint which accepts 'user id', 'from' and 'to' timestamps and returns single double value - calculated total emission for the user during this timeframe.

 #### Usages note

-1. Api will **primarily** be used to calculate emission for multiple users **within the same timeframe**.
+1. API will **primarily** be used to calculate emission for multiple users **within the same timeframe**.
 2. Timeframe can be quite long (up to 2 weeks)
 3. TimeFrame is always sometime in the past

 ## Task

-We expect you to create Api project called Calculator Api.
+We expect you to create an API project called Calculator API.
-Which mainly will consume two other Apis and return total emission for requested user within requested timeframe.
+Which mainly will consume two other APIs and return the total emission for requested user within requested timeframe.

 ### Important

-**You can change existing projects codebase, but your solution will be tested against original APIs and configs.**
+**You can change existing projects codebase, but your solution will be tested against the original APIs and configs.**

 ## Implementation

-1. We DO NOT limit you to use 3d-party libraries, especially if they are DeFacto Standard solving some problems.
+1. We DO NOT limit you to use 3rd-party libraries, especially if they are DeFacto Standard solving some problems.
-2. We DO NOT limit you with project structure, architecture design, naming convention (Except reasonable and well know in .NEt)
+2. We DO NOT limit you with project structure, architecture design, naming convention (Except reasonable and well-known in .NET)
 3. We DO encourage you using modern c# and fresh language features!

 ## Calculation